The Hound, a two-stage rocket with commercially available motors to achieve the highest possible altitude:

 - New upper stage ignition concept

-The launch in September 2019 unfortunately did not go as planned.
-Despite several delays The Hound 2 was launched, however, the upper stage only reached an altitude of about 2.5 km.
-Unfortunately, the avionic unit broke apart shortly after the launch, the data recording failed and neither of all four on-board cameras could be found afterwards.
-Additionally, the radio communication to the booster was interrupted midflight, which is why the booster couldn´t be recovered.
+In September 2019 another record attempt was performed.
+Despite several delays The Hound 2 was launched, but the flight ended too early: The upper stage broke apart shortly after engine burnout.
+Unfortunately, the avionics unit disintegrated, the data recording failed and neither of all four on-board cameras could be found afterwards.
+Additionally, the radio communication to the booster was interrupted midflight, which is why the booster couldn’t be recovered.
 A more detailed final report can be found at final report 2019.

-- We are working on an avionic unit inside the coupler between the two stages which contains a camera, an autonomous GPS tracker and a GPS independent tracker (“bird finder”).
+- Integration of an avionics unit inside the coupler between the two stages which contains a camera, an autonomous GPS tracker and a GPS independent tracker (“bird finder”).

 - The top will be built from titan, instead of aluminum.

 - The electric connection of the headend ignition will be built more robustly as just before the start of “The Hound” a cable broke and had to be fixed in a short amount of time right at the launch pad.

 - A change in the starting procedure in order to be more independent from the quality of the radio communication near ground.

 - More tests and test flights are supposed to make the platform “The Hound” more reliable, get rid of possible difficulties and give the team the possibility to further bring the starting procedure to perfection.